protolambda/app-market-analysis/README.md

       -n, --ratings <list>       A comma separated list of ratings to include.
 Defaults to all (1,2,3,4,5).
       -h, --help                 output usage information

+Here is an example that takes a set of scrape results, and creates a wordlist with each word:

+- occurring 11 or more times
+- with a length of at least 4
+- ignoring the name and alias of the app itself (e.g. snapchat)

+Command:

+    wordcloud -r out/scrape_results_sort_newest.csv -t 11 -l 4 --blacklist snap,snapchat